What is Gastric Sleeve Surgery?

 You will feel full far quicker than before and you won’t be able to eat as much, which helps you lose weight.
 The surgery also removes the part of your stomach that makes a hormone that boosts your appetite.

 Who should consider gastric sleeve surgery – and when?

 Gastric Sleeve Surgery may be a suitable option for people struggling with obesity or patients with health issues which are caused or exacerbated by obesity.
 The procedure will generally not be recommended until patients have exhausted non-invasive approaches.
 Those approaches involve reducing food intake, changing day-to-day activities and exercise.
 Medicines are also available which can assist with weight loss.
 Weight loss surgery can assist with a range of conditions, including Type 2 Diabetes, Asthma, Hypertension and heart health.

-The PWLS team will assess your medical history and guide you through the necessary tests to ensure gastric sleeve surgery is right for you.
+The PWLS team will assess your medical history and guide you through the criteria for gastric sleeve to ensure this type of weight reduction surgery is right for you.
 We’ll also provide comprehensive, clear advice regarding changes you’ll need to make to medicines and your diet in the lead-up to surgery.

 Gastric sleeve surgery is performed under general anaesthetic using keyhole surgery.
 A stapling device is used to create a small sleeve in your stomach, then removes the rest of the stomach.
 You usually spend one to two nights in the hospital after the gastric sleeve operation.

-You’ll start with liquid foods, then progress over the next weeks to pureed and ultimately solid foods.
+Gastric sleeve recovery time generally takes a few weeks.
+You’ll initially start with liquid foods, then progress over the next weeks to pureed and ultimately solid foods.
 Meals will be significantly smaller and you may have to stop drinking while eating.